-Bear Adventure – Bear Necessities 8: Demonstrate how to tie two half hitches.
-Explain what they are used for.
+Bear Adventure – Bear Necessities 5: Demonstrate how to tie two half hitches and explain what the hitch is used for.

-Arrow of Light Adventure – Camper 5: Show how to tie a bowline.
+Arrow of Light Adventure – Outdoorsman Option A 5 and Option B 3: Show how to tie a bowline.
 Explain when this knot should be used and why.
-Teach it to another Scout who is not a Webelos Scout.

 Arrow of Light Adventure – Scouting Adventure 5a: Show how to tie a square knot, two half hitches, and a taut-line hitch.
 Explain how each knot is used.

 I have to admit that I’m not very good at tying knots.
 So, I was pretty intimidated when I had to teach the boys in my den.
 Fortunately, there are some great resources online!

 Online Knot Tying Resources

 My absolute favorite resource is Animated Knots by Grog.
 What I love about this site is that while you play the video, you can stop on any step.
 Simply click on the number of the step in the bottom left corner of the video.

 To always have this resource with you, download the iPhone app or the iPad app through my affiliate links.
 Google Play has an Android app too.
 These apps are about $5 each, but they are well worth the money.